“Lady with an Ermine” by Leonardo da Vinci

 Even after Ludovico married Beatrice d’Este, Cecilia continued to keep her apartments in Ludovico’s castle.
 She had a son, Cesare, on in 1491 by Ludovico Sforza.
 Beatrice was promised to the Duke when she was only five and married him when she was 16 in 1491.
 After a few months, she discovered the Duke was still seeing Gallerani and forced the Duke to end the relationship by having her married to a local count named Bergamino.
 Cesare, the son of Cecilia and Ludovico Sforza, was made abbot of the Church of San Nazaro Maggiore of Milan in 1498; in 1505, he became the canon of Milan.

 This painting is one of only four portraits of women painted by Leonardo, the others being the Mona Lisa, Ginevra de’ Benci, and La belle ferronnière.
-It is a small portrait which was painted in oils on a wooden panel.
+It is a small portrait that was painted in oils on a wooden panel.
 Oil paint was relatively new to Italy at the time, having been introduced in the 1470s.
 This work demonstrates Leonardo’s expertise in painting human anatomy.
-Cecelia’s hand was painted in great detail, with every contour of her fingernails, each skin wrinkle around her knuckles, and even the flexing of the tendon in her bent the finger. an Unfortunately an unknown restorer repainted them and the original background has been overlaid by a solid dark clour probably in the 17th century.
-Also, the transparent veil worn by Gallerani was repainted to match the colour of her hair, for unknown reasons.
+Cecelia’s hand was painted in great detail.
+Da Vinci painted every contour of her fingernails, and each skin wrinkle around her knuckles.
+Unfortunately, an unknown restorer repainted them, and the original background was overlaid by a solid dark clour probably in the 17th century.
+Also, the transparent veil worn by Gallerani was repainted to match the color of her hair, for unknown reasons.

 There are several interpretations of the ermine’s significance.
 In its winter coat, the ermine was a traditional symbol of purity, as it was believed it would face death rather than soil its white coat.
 Leonardo recorded: